toucansites/website/contents/docs/[05]templates/[03]views/index.md

 <html>
 ```

-The current value in a block can be accessed using `{{.}}`.
+The special variable {{.}} refers to the current value within the block.

 ## Loops

-Here’s a simple example of how to loop through a posts array in Mustache to render the title and excerpt, the snippet also handles an empty case:
+Mustache handles looping with blocks as well.
+If the block variable is an array, Mustache will iterate over it.
+You can also include an inverted block (^) to handle empty results.

+Example:

 ```html
 {{#posts}}